JamarkG/VendorHub/README.md

 ## Project Overview

 [VendorHub](https://vendorhub.herokuapp.com/) is a tool for connecting business service buyers with business service providers.
-Vendors ans buyers can create a profile, search for prospective leads, and write a message to request a meeting, and deny/accept incoming meeting requests.
+Vendors and buyers can create a profile, search for prospective leads, and write a message to request a meeting, and deny/accept incoming meeting requests.

 The app is designed for **simplicity**, and is a single-page application utilizing modals through a 3rd-party package called react-modals.